Can I Install My Off Grid Solar Power System for Van Conversion?

-Have you ever felt like you needed to reboot life?
+Have you ever felt like you needed to reboot life and go off-grid?
 Maybe a bus conversion is in your near future.
 Karma and Scott decided to dream big and live small, moving into a converted bus and documenting their adventure over on Reboot Life.
-Our Gridfree Bach Kit is powering their new lifestyle in their 1984 Isuzu bus, which they have converted themselves over the last year!
-Listen into our Q&A with them and see if our DIY solar kits are the right fit for you and your house bus, NZ.
+Our GridFree Bach Kit is the off grid solar system for van conversion that is powering their new lifestyle in their 1984 Isuzu bus, which they have converted themselves over the last year!
+Listen into our Q&A with them and see which of our DIY solar kits is the right fit for you.

 How did you set up your kit, and where have you got it installed?